CubedProgrammer/linux_utility/README.md

 If two programs has the same file name but in different directories, it is only listed once.
 Only lists file name if the file is a regular file with execute permission or a symbolic link.

-The first argument is the prefix, if present, program only lists commands with that prefix.
+The arguments are prefixes, if present, program only lists commands with either of the prefixes list
 ```
-lscmd ssh
+lscmd gnome java ssh
 ```
-Lists all commands beginning with ssh.
+Lists all commands beginning with `gnome`, `java`, or `ssh`.
 ### lsinc
 List includes, lists the files included by a C or C++ source file.